cysouw/diathesis/text/c01_introduction.md

    (= Ich befehle, und dadurch geht die Armee an die Front.)
 :::

-Even more notewhorthy, such a locative diathesis is also possible with many intransitive verbs like *schwitzen* 'to sweat' [@next a].
+Even more noteworthy, such a locative diathesis is also possible with many intransitive verbs like *schwitzen* 'to sweat' [@next a].
 With such verbs, a locative diathesis not only adds a location, like *in meinem Hemd* 'in my shirt', but also an resultative accusative object, like *einen Fleck* 'a stain' [@next b], see [@sec:prepositions-intransitive-location-as-result].

 ::: ex
 ~~Locative (resultative) [Ø › PBJ, Ø › OBJ]~~